Midwestern HomeLife

 Jump to Recipe Jump to Video Print Recipe

-toll house chocolate chip cookie bars on a white counter.
+two toll house chocolate chip cookie bars on a white plate.

-toll house chocolate chip cookie bars on a white counter.
+toll house cookie bars on a white countertop next to a glass of milk.

-toll house chocolate chip cookie bars on a white counter.
+two toll house chocolate chip cookie bars on a white plate.

-toll house chocolate chip cookie bars on a white counter.
+toll house cookie bars on a white countertop next to a glass of milk.

-Be sure to try my family's favorite Bakery Style Chocolate Chip Cookies and Chocolate Chipless Cookies next.
+When you're ready to start scooping, try my Bakery Style Chocolate Chip Cookies and these Chocolate Chip Cookies without Butter (seriously so good!).

 Toll House cookie bars on a white plate with bars and a glass of milk in background.